 - The National Archaeological Museum of Venice houses collections of Greek sculptures, ceramics, bronzes, and coins.

 - Monumental Rooms of the Marciana Library, built in 1468 to house Greek and Latin codices, displays rare manuscripts and paintings by Venetian artists.

-- Note: The Doge’s Palace Secret Itineraries Tour, that includes secret passageways, prisons, an interrogation room, and the Bridge of Sighs, is not included in this pass and must be booked separately in advance.
+- Note: The Doge’s Palace Secret Itineraries Tour is not included in this pass and must be booked separately in advance (and is highly recommended).
+It includes secret passageways, prisons, an interrogation room, and the Bridge of Sighs plus Saint Mark’s Basilica.